-7.6 Audit Requirements
+8.6 Audit Requirements

-- (a) In order to limit the cost of auditing, an audit should be possible via remote access to the SUT.
-The remote access must grant the auditor administrator privileges, preferably a remote console via IPMI4 or equivalent.
-This makes it possible to simulate an instantaneous failure such as a power outage by remotely powering down a system. - (b) The specific requirements for storage durability and other concerns are defined in the audit rules section of each benchmark. - (c) The auditor shall be present via remote access and teleconference during the test execution by the test sponsor.
-If the test execution takes a long time, e.g. more than a day, the auditor shall verify that the test actually completed in a manner decided by the auditor. - (d) A benchmark result is not a valid LDBC result unless the audit is completed and the required supporting material is made publicly available in electronic form. - (e) An attestation letter by the auditor will be published as part of the full disclosure report.
+- (a) For systems using dedicated hardware (such as physical servers, specialized machines, etc.), an audit should be possible via remote access to the SUT.
+The remote access must grant the auditor administrator privileges, preferably a remote console via IPMI or equivalent.
+This makes it possible to simulate an instantaneous failure such as a power outage by remotely powering down a system.
+For systems running in a cloud-based environment, the auditor should set up the system based on the documentation, software components and other artifacts (licenses, configuration files, etc.) provided by the test sponsor.
+System failures such as a power outage shall be simulated using the administration console provided by the cloud environment. - (b) The specific requirements for storage durability and other concerns are defined in the audit rules section of each benchmark. - (c) The auditor shall perform the test execution via remote access.
+The auditor may communicate with the test sponsor via teleconference or other means. - (d) A benchmark result is not a valid LDBC result unless the audit is completed and the required supporting material is made publicly available in electronic form. - (e) An attestation letter by the auditor will be published as part of the full disclosure report.
 This is a signed document which specifies the date of the audit and states that the result is compliant to the best knowledge of the auditor after due review.
 The attestation letter can be linked to the executive summary by electronic signature to prevent later tampering.

-Article 8 - Communications
+Article 9 - Communications

-8.1 Confidentiality
+9.1 Confidentiality